-During your stay in Japan, you probably need a smartphone.
-How do you procure a smartphone?
+During your stay in Japan, you may want to use a smartphone.
+How do you get one?
 There are six possible choices.
-First, use roaming service.
-Second, utilize free Wi-Fi, carry your own smartphone even in Japan.
-Thirdly, subscribe to a paid Wi-Fi service.
-Fourth, insert a prepaid SIM card into your smartphone.
-Fifth, using a rental service in your country or Japan, get a pocket Wi-Fi router - or SIM card, smartphone etc. Sixth, carry a smart phone that your hotel will rent out.
-Let's organize information on which of these options you should choose.
+First, you can use roaming service on your current plan but please check with your service provider for rates.
+Second, you can utilize free Wi-Fi with your current smartphone while travelling in Japan.
+Next you can subscribe to a paid Wi-Fi service.
+You can also use a prepaid SIM card that is capable of service in Japan with your unlocked smartphone.
+You can use a rental service from your country or Japan to get a pocket Wi-Fi router, SIM card, or capable smartphone.
+Finally, you may be able to rent a smart phone from your hotel.
+Below is information on each of these options to help you decide.

 Table of Contents

 What is the best choice for your usage?

 Necessary information for choosing a device for your trip is as follows.